Floreal-AI/analytics_framework/README.md

 Welcome to the Bittensor Subnet Competition, a decentralized challenge hosted on a Bittensor subnet to evaluate and enhance AI agent task performance in real-time conversational tasks.
 Participants deploy miners (AI models) to predict whether an AI agent (e.g., a "quote agent") will successfully complete its task—such as convincing a user to request a quote and delivering it—and the time taken to do so.
 Validators issue conversation challenges, score predictions, and set weights to drive Alpha Token rewards and self-improvement.
 Conversations arrive sequentially, requiring miners to submit predictions within a 60-second window.

-This competition leverages Bittensor’s subnet architecture to foster innovation in AI agent development.
+This competition leverages Bittensor's subnet architecture to foster innovation in AI agent development.
 By rewarding miners for accurate, timely predictions and validators for fair evaluations, the subnet creates a decentralized ecosystem where agents continuously improve their ability to perform tasks in dynamic conversations across industries like customer support and sales.

 ## Overview